abhinpai/pai-portfolio/docs/javascript/modules/m7_destruct.md

 #### 🔸 Aliasing the property

-It also have an flexibility to Alias a property
+It also has the flexibility to Alias a property

 ```js
 let gadgets = { mobile: '📱', monitor: '🖥', laptop: '💻', printer: '🖨'};